alainw68/ELK-SIEM/Deployment-Guide/Security-Module/Security-Module.md

 At this point once the cert has been unzipped you can change the name by copying the file into another file.

+This is just to change the name from default if you want to.

 - Example:

 ~~~